This post may contain affiliate links. Please read my affiliate policy for more information.

 A well-made bed is the centerpiece of a clean room.
 You deserve a clean room.

 Play your favorite song, turn up the volume and sing your face off.
-Loudly.
+As loud as you can.

 Did you know that singing releases endorphins that make you feel better?
 I didn’t say you had to sing well, you just have to sing.
 I can’t tell you how much better I feel when I’m singing at the top of my lungs in my car.
 A little Bonnie Raitt.
 Maybe some Ozzie Osbourne.